About

 “Good design makes the right action obvious.
 Great design makes the wrong action invisible.”

-How I lead teams
+How I lead

-AI as a design tool, not a shortcut
+AI as a design lever

 Where I'm headed